 The AGM expressed its heartfelt gratitude to Klaus Schäfer, Chief Executive Officer of Uniper, for his many years of productive work within the IBC, and accepted his retirement from the post of Vice-President of the Congress.
 Rainer Seele, chairman of the board of OMV AG, was elected as his successor in this post.

 The new members of the IBC’s Presiding Committee are: Dmitry Kuzovenkov (Baker Hughes); Keith Martin (Uniper SE), Arnaud Le Foll (Total, Russia); Alexander Liberov (Siemens, Russia), Leonid Mukhamedov (Schneider Electric Industry), Denis Panasenko (Academy of Technology), Famil Sadygov (Gazprom), Dmitry Samorukov (Gazmashproekt), Shinsuke Toda (Mizuho Bank) and Han Fennema (Nederlandse Gasunie).

-Further to the amendments to the articles of association made by the 22nd Annual General Meeting, a new position has been created in the organisational structure of the Congress, that of chairman of the board.
+Further to the amendments to the articles of association introduced upon the decision of the 22nd Annual General Meeting, a new position has been created in the organisational structure of the Congress, which was chairman of the board.
 Alexander Medvedev, member of the supervisory board of Nord Stream 2, has been elected to this post and will lead the work of the Congress’s board.

-Given his retirement, Udo Völker, the coordinator of the IBC’s board, has also announced his departure from the IBC.
-Andreas Boeldt, head of OMV’s representative office in Moscow, has been elected as the new coordinator.
+Given his retirement, Udo Voelker, the coordinator of the IBC’s board, has also announced his departure from the IBC.
+Andreas Boeldt, head of the OMV’s representative office in Moscow, has been elected as a new coordinator.